MinGW-w64-GCC-15.1.0

 Contents

-There are no binaries specific to this package besides the format the compilers are targetting.
-For in-depth descriptions, read https://www.linuxfromscratch.org/lfs/view/stable/chapter08/gcc.html#contents-gcc
+There are no binaries specific to this package besides the format the compilers are targetting, and thus are prefixed with the architecture triplet, such as x86_64-w64-mingw32-gcc.
+For in-depth descriptions, read https://www.linuxfromscratch.org/lfs/view/development/chapter08/gcc.html#contents-gcc.